ola4sure/Hello-World/README.md

 # Hello-World
 my own repository
 My name is Ganiyu Ibrahim Ola.
-I am gradute of Pure and Applied Mathematics
+I am a gradute of Pure and Applied Mathematics.